Local transportation company assists in Schoharie limo crash investigation

-ALBANY, N.Y (NEWS10) – Last week the National Transportation Safety Board released several recommendations to the state and federal government, following the investigation of the Schoharie limo crash.
-Following the report, Premiere Transportation told News10 how they assisted with the investigation.
+ALBANY, N.Y (NEWS10) — Last week, the National Transportation Safety Board released several recommendations to the state and federal government after an investigation into the fatal Schoharie limousine crash.
+Following the report, Premiere Transportation told NEWS10 ABC how they assisted with the investigation.

-Two years ago the Schoharie crash involved a modified 2001 stretch Ford Excursion and claimed the lives of 20 people: 17 passengers, the driver of the limousine, and two bystanders.
+Two years ago, the Schoharie limo crash involved a modified 2001 stretch Ford Excursion and claimed the lives of 20 people: 17 passengers, the driver of the limousine, and two bystanders.

 That accident has affected and changed the limousine industry forever.